easafe/easafe.github.io/_posts/2016-08-28-notes-on-haskell.md

   battle Venusaur Charizard
 {% endhighlight %}

-Move over simple dynamic dispatch (you, SmallTalk) or no mental overhead dynamic typing- we can play type level Pokemon.
+Move over simple dynamic dispatch (you, SmallTalk) or no mental overhead dynamic typing -- we can play type level Pokemon.

+* Lazyness

+Another feature only present in Haskell is lazy evaluation.
+In opposition to nearly every other programming language on this planet, a value (say, a parameter to a function, or some local definition) in Haskell is only evaluated when needed.
+This means that exceptions, infinite data structures and all other sorts of things that would block up a strictly evaluated language are perfectly fine in Haskell since they are lazy by default.
+Which leads to highly intuitive code:

+{% highlight haskell %}
+cyclic = let x = 0 : y
+             y = 1 : x
+         in  x
+{% endhighlight %}

+(Such technique is called ["tying the knot"](https://wiki.haskell.org/index.php?title=Tying_the_Knot).
+This is not a boomer site so there won't be any marriage jokes.
+I hope in fact you do love your spouse)

 Summing up, Haskell is de facto practical man's language.
 While its use is best advised where cheap PHP hosting is currently employed, its advanced type system can help you leverage all kinds of [abstract nonsense](https://en.wikipedia.org/wiki/Category_theory).